-This Level 3 BTEC course will be delivered through Stowe's partnership with the UTC in Silverstone on Wednesday afternoons over two years.
-It is a largely practical and coursework based course which is equivalent to a full A Level and is well regarded by universities for those seeking entry on to a broad range of engineering degree courses.
+This Level 3 BTEC course will be delivered through Stowe's partnership with the UTC in Silverstone on Wednesday afternoons and in the electives column over two years.
+It is a largely practical and coursework based course which is equivalent to an AS Level or full A Level, depending on the number of modules taken.
+It is well regarded by universities for those seeking entry on to a broad range of engineering degree courses.
 The BTEC is likely to be attractive to pupils who wish to gain this engineering qualification in addition to their three A Level programme, but may also be very helpful to those who have a keen interest in engineering but who struggle to access Maths and Physics A Levels.
+Please see the separate page for details of the Extended Level 3 BTEC course (A Level equivalent).